 The Decision Science Hub Roundtable Meeting takes place on the last Thursday of every month from 10:45 am to 12:30 pm.
-We provide coffee before the meeting and a social lunch afterwards.
+We provide a light lunch and chance to catch up after the meeting.
 Our meetings are open to anyone with an interest in decision science.
-For more information, please email: Dan Myles (email@example.com).
+For more information, please email: Denise Foley (email@example.com).

 In addition, our mission is to help our members build and develop the research skills required to study decision-making.
-We organise regular Methods Workshops, focussed on research tools in our discipline, including (but not limited to) neuroscientific methods, such as electroencephalography (EEG), functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS); as well as computational modelling, eye-tracking, statistics, and other methods.
+We organise regular Methods Workshops, focused on research tools in our discipline, including (but not limited to) neuroscientific methods, such as electroencephalography (EEG), functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS); as well as computational modelling, eye-tracking, statistics, and other methods.
 These workshops are open and free of charge for our partners and are focused on theoretical knowledge as well as hands-on skills.
+MSPS staff and students can access materials from previous workshops on the school intranet here.
 We believe that understanding and mastering research methods is the key to conducting world-class research.

-If you are interested in receiving regular updates about our activities and events, please email Dan Myles (firstname.lastname@example.org).
+If you are interested in receiving regular updates about our activities and events, please email Denise Foley (firstname.lastname@example.org).